Teletype Model 33: Related machines

-The Model 38 (ASR-38) was constructed similar to and had all the typing capabilities of a Model 33 ASR, plus additional features.
+The Model 38 (ASR-38) was constructed similar to and has all the typing capabilities of a Model 33 ASR, plus additional features.
 A two-color inked ribbon and additional ASCII control codes allowed automatic switching between red and black output while printing.
-An extended keyboard and type element supported upper- and lower-case printing with some additional special characters.
+An extended keyboard and type element support uppercase and lowercase printing with some additional special characters.
 A wider pin-feed platen and typing mechanism allowed printing 132 columns on fan-fold paper, making its output similar to the 132-column page size of the then industry-standard IBM 1403 model printers.

-More-expensive Teletype systems had paper tape readers that used light sensors to detect the presence or absence of punched holes in the tape.
-These could work at much higher speeds (hundreds of characters per second).
-More sophisticated punches were also available that could run at somewhat higher speeds; Teletype's DRPE punch could operate at speeds up to 240 characters per second.
+More expensive Teletype systems have paper tape readers that used light sensors to detect the presence or absence of punched holes in the tape.
+These can work at much higher speeds (hundreds of characters per second).
+More sophisticated punches were also available that could run at somewhat higher speeds; Teletype's DRPE punch can operate at speeds up to 240 characters per second.